[print_link]

 Training & Communication

-A good solvent management plan is only as good as the training and communication to support it.
-Put process controls in place to limit access to solvents, and ensure that every worker that uses solvents or solvent-contaminated-wipes has the proper training.
+A solvent management plan is only as good as the training and communication to support it.
+Put process controls in place to limit access to solvents and ensure that every worker that uses solvents or solvent-contaminated wipes has the proper training.

-Reinforce your training with clear signs that support best practices, PPE requirements, and warnings.
+Reinforce your training with clear signs that support PPE requirements, warnings, and best practices.